boldingd/EclipsePhaseContent/Kainouda2035.md

 > **Anarcat**: I mean, there is a meaningful difference; mutualists use social-ownership schemes that "proper" an-caps don't.

 In BF 11, the Thistledown Cooperative began the design and planning for a large central cavern, and for spinning the asteroid for centrigrav.
-This became a contentious issue in Kainouda politics, and drove tenstions between the Thistledown Cooperative and other communities even higher.
+This became a contentious issue in Kainouda politics, and drove tensions between the Thistledown Cooperative and other communities even higher.
-Over the early months of BF 10, there where sporadic instances of violence targetting mutualists and mutualist communities.
+Over the early months of BF 10, there where sporadic instances of violence targeting mutualists and mutualist communities.
-However, highly agrieved an-caps failed to recruit many of their fellow an-caps or produced large-scale resistance; in the late months of BF 10 and the early months of BF 9, there was an exodus of "resistance" an-caps, leaving the Thistledown Cooperative in control of more than half of Kainouda 2035.
+However, highly aggrieved an-caps failed to recruit many of their fellow an-caps or produced large-scale resistance; in the late months of BF 10 and the early months of BF 9, there was an exodus of "resistance" an-caps, leaving the Thistledown Cooperative in control of more than half of Kainouda 2035.

 > **Apotheotician**: This was bad times, but it could've been a lot worse.
 > Credit to our an-cap neighbors, most of them where fine with the Cooperative, so the violent anti-mutualists failed to recruit and couldn't get a lot of support.